jamesHarradon/votingApp/README.md

 JWT_SECRET = can be anything

-app uses Nodemailer so you will need to set up an account and insert credentials NODEMAILER_USER = user \
+app uses Nodemailer so you will need to set up an account and insert credentials; \
+NODEMAILER_USER = user \
 NODEMAILER_PASS = pass